andrevidela/Research-report/Thesis/index.md

 Which will replace every application of a data constructor by one which has a reference to the variable we mutate `ref` as indicated by the `Just ref`.

-This refers to another AST change we haven’t mentionned yet.
+This refers to another AST change we haven’t mentioned yet.
 And that is to track which data constructors are allowed to mutate a reference instead of constructing a new value.
-We change `DataCon` into `DataCon : (ref : Maybe Name) -> (tag : Int) -> (arity : Nat) -> NameType` where the first argument represents the variable we can mutate, if there is one.
+We change `DataCon` into `DataCon : (ref : Maybe Name) -> (tag : Int) -> (arity : Nat) -> NameType` where the first argument represents the variable we can mutate, if there is one. `DataCon` is a field of `Ref`, it indicates what kind of data the `Ref` is pointing to.

 The last step of this chain of changes is to inspect our `DataCon` constructor during compilation and emit the correct `CMut` instruction.
 We do this in `toCExp`: